zb3qk/Social-Distancing-By-Occupation/README.md

 # Social-Distancing-By-Occupation

 ## Overview
 This project is the setup and execution of an agent-based simulation of social distancing practices using income and occupation as dependent variables.
-We received data from a range of government sources to inform contextual characteristics of different occupations and control data to inform our theories.
+We received data from a range of government sources to inform contextual characteristics of different occupations and control data to inform our model.

 ## Organization
 This project is organized into two jupyter notebooks. `regression.ipynb` retreives regression data